Quake damages Washington's National Cathedral

 The National Cathedral, which weighs 150,000 tons and took 83 years to complete, is the highest point in Washington.
 It is a solid masonry structure made of limestone blocks placed one atop another.

-In the U.S. Capitol, which was evacuated shortly after the earthquake hit on Tuesday afternoon, some minor damage could be seen in the rotunda, under the iconic dome.
-Bits of paint and plaster, from high on the walls, were scattered on the floor.
+In the Capitol, which was evacuated shortly after the earthquake hit, some minor damage could be seen in the rotunda, under the iconic Capitol dome.
+Bits of paint and plaster, which fell from high on the walls, were scattered on the floor.

 Some chunks of plaster fell from over a doorway in Statuary Hall.
 A crack could also be seen in the archway leading out of the hall.